Frequently Asked Questions

 - Jackson's African Safaris plan custom tours to suite the abilities, needs and desires of all members of your group.
 Generally groups are made up of 'you' and 'your family/friends', so it is easy for us to ensure we have everyones needs met in the safari 'design' process.
 On a group departure where you don't know your group members, it's important you know what you have signed up for, in regards to your level of health and fitness.
 Our consultants will be asking lots of questions, to ensure you have made the very best choices possible for yourself.

 Malaria prophylactics are encouraged, as is any personal medication that one could require once on safari.
 Personal medical insurance is essential.
 Visiting your travel doctor is one of our first instructions to you upon booking your safari.

 We do offer tours for those with special needs.
-When required vehicles and accomodations are chosen that have wheelchair access and have all the needs required for a successful safari for someone with a physical challenge.
-Please ask us for more details, as we operate gameviewing vehicles designed for wheelchairs and other special options for kidney dialysis, oxygen users and for the hard of hearing and loss of sight.
+When required vehicles and accommodations are chosen that have wheelchair access and have all the needs required for a successful safari for someone with a physical challenge.
+Please ask us for more details, as we operate game viewing vehicles designed for wheelchairs and other special options for kidney dialysis, oxygen users and for the hard of hearing and loss of sight.

-We work closely with you during your preperation period, so you are fully prepared for your safari upon departure.
+We work closely with you during your preparation period, so you are fully prepared for your safari upon departure.

 - What to bring?

 - A detailed suggested packing list will be sent upon booking.
 The atmosphere in all places we stay is informal, so casual neutral coloured clothing is both practical and acceptable.
 Depending on which destinations you have chosen the months of September to December generally require cool clothing, with long, loose clothing for evenings.
 From May to August it can be quite cool at night and in the early mornings, so warmer clothing is advised.
 But again - we will advise you based on your tour what you need to bring and be aware of.